creditkarma/consul-client/README.md

 A client for Hashicorp Consul written in TypeScript.

-This client currently only supports the [Consul KV API](https://www.consul.io/api/kv.html).
+This library currently has clients to support the [Consul KV API](https://www.consul.io/api/kv.html) and the [Consul Catalog API](https://www.consul.io/api/catalog.html).

 ## Install